Rugby league in Australia: League Tag

 League Tag replaces tackling with the removal of one of two tags carried on an opponent's hips, attached directly to specific League Tag shorts with Velcro patches, but otherwise retains almost all other rules of traditional rugby league (such as kicking).
 A number of additional rules are also added relating to the specific issues associated with a tag based game.

 League Tag is the primary female version of rugby league administered by the Country Rugby League.
 The NSWRL continues to administer the game across the state post the NSWRL-CRL merger in 2019.

 The national team

-The Australian national rugby league team represents Australia at rugby league.
-Since 7 July 1994 the team's nickname has been the Kangaroos.
-Prior to that the Australian team was only referred to as the Kangaroos when on tours of Great Britain and/or France.
-They are administered by the Australian Rugby League and have been the most dominant national side over the past few decades.
+The Australia national rugby league team has been nicknamed the Kangaroos since 1994.
+Prior to that the Australia team was only known as the Kangaroos when on tours of Great Britain and/or France.
+They are administered by the Australian Rugby League and have been the most dominant national side since the 1960s.